Home / Resume / Hospitality / Hotel (No Experience)

 Apply to large chains

-Marriott, Hilton, and Hyatt have structured training programs designed for people new to hotels.
+Marriott, Hilton, and Hyatt have training programs for people new to hotels and teach their property management system, so you need not know Opera PMS first.

 Emphasize availability

 Hotels operate 24/7.
-Showing flexibility with shifts (weekends, nights, holidays) makes you more attractive than candidates with restrictions.
+Flexibility with weekends, nights, holidays, and night audit makes you more attractive than candidates with limits.

 Frequently asked questions